ARPA-Network/BLS-TSS-Network/docs/issue fix/dkg-public-key-mismatch.md

 # How To Fix DKG Public Key Mismatch Issue

+## Symptom

+The node-client program exits with an error log: "Node is registered with different dkg public key".
+This indicates that your Node account has been registered and the local database file used for the current startup command does not match the information registered on-chain.

 ## General Guidance

 Since there is a mismatch, all we are trying to do here is to remove the mismatch or make they sync up.